Gulf Forum Seminar Options

 Hedwin is an Indonesian dentist with postgraduate study in Oral Medicine.
 He was born again in 2007, and since then has been involved in local and national student ministry through IFES and CMDF Indonesia.
 He is married to Ruth, a cardiologist, and they have two sons.
 In October 2016, he was appointed as an AEO for ICMDA's South East Asia student and junior graduate ministry; this was expanded to cover the Oceania region in 2020 and the East Asia region in 2022.
 His areas of interest are in the field of dentistry for people with HIV (including promoting equality of dental treatment access), anti-human trafficking, medical missions networking, advocacy and politics.

-Building relationships with Muslims - Emil Shehadeh & Mark Pickering
+Building Relationships with Locals - Emil Shehadeh & Mark Pickering

-Emil Shehadeh was born in Israel and educated mainly in the UK, achieving BSc Hons (Medical Biology), MSc (Biochemistry), MB ChB (Medicine), and a Diploma in Dermatology and MRCGP.
-Growing up in Israel, he accompanied his parents all over Galilee, spreading the Gospel amongst all communities including Muslims.
-He also worked with Child Evangelism Fellowship and OM.
-In the early 1990s, he co-founded an Arabic Church in Cardiff, S Wales.
+Emil Shehadeh was educated mainly in the UK, achieving BSc Hons (Medical Biology), MSc (Biochemistry), MB ChB (Medicine), and a Diploma in Dermatology and MRCGP.
 He practiced as a GP (Family Physician and a trainer) until 2016.
-Upon retirement, he dedicated his time to writing and speaking on the subject of Islam and evangelising Muslims.
-He supports evangelistic work amongst Muslims in North Africa and Nigeria.
-Emil has a PhD in Islamic Studies from Logos University and is engaged in another piece of research at LST, Northwood, on the Causes and Consequences of Muslim Conversions to Christianity.
-He believes that the expansion of the Kingdom of God must be the chief concern of the people of God.
+Emil has a PhD in Islamic Studies from Logos University and is engaged in another piece of research at LST, Northwood.

 Dr Mark Pickering is the Chief Executive of CMF (UK/Ireland).
 He is based in London where he also works as a secure environment GP (in prisons and similar institutions).
 He previously led student ministry for CMF UK and for ICMDA.
-In these roles he has developed many partnerships with organizations in student ministry, bioethics and advocacy, global mission and evangelism/apologetics.
-He has a long-term interest in apologetics, particularly around biblical reliability, Islam and science/faith issues.
+In these roles he has developed many partnerships with organisations in student ministry, bioethics and advocacy.

-Healthcare Mission in the Middle East - Ehab Ayoub
+Healthcare in the Middle East - Ehab Ayoub

 Ehab studied Medicine in Cairo University, and later his Masters & Doctorate from the National Liver Institute, specialising in Internal Medicine and Hepatology.
 He is the head of internal medicine, ICU and the endoscopy unit of Harpur Memorial Hospital, Egypt, a Christian Hospital established 110 years ago.
 He is married to Nevein and they have two children.